Kyn21kx/WebPortfolio/src/content/blog/learning_c.md

 ### C vs Python examples
-To prove that C is indeed very simple and make encourage you to get your feet wet a little bit, here is a simple program in C and Python that I bet you will find very easy to read, I will obviate the includes and those kinds of things because I really want to focus on the actual line by line instructions that we write, because I believe that will show that C truly is a lot more approachable than people think.
+To prove that C is indeed very simple and encourage you to get your feet wet a little bit, here is a simple program in C and Python that I bet you will find very easy to read, I will obviate the includes and those kinds of things because I really want to focus on the actual line by line instructions that we write, because I believe that will show that C truly is a lot more approachable than people think.

 #### Read some names from a file and print them to stdout
 ```c